avendael/use/README.md

 While I don't do much art, I use Pixelmator for programmer art and for creating 9gag posts.

 For shell scripts, I either use Python or Bash.
-I'm tried to use Node.js to write shell scripts, but I still find Python and Bash to be the superior tool for this use case.
+I tried to use Node.js to write shell scripts, but I still find Python and Bash to be the superior tool for this use case.
+Most probably though, that's because I still don't know the JS ecosystem enough.

 I used to use Django for web stuff, but recently switched to Node.js because it makes so much sense for the web.
 Let's Javascript everything!
 If one day Javascript came